ChukwuebukaN/grandeurSmartPWA-frontend-documentation/README.md

 The project was inspired by home automation and a burning desire to improve and simplify life through technology.

-Thanks to **Tim Akinyelu** for the many contributions & guidance, to **Josiah Akinloye** and the entire MainLogix family for their support.
+Thanks to **Tim Akinyelu** for the many contributions & guidance, **Josiah Akinloye** and the entire MainLogix family for their support.